webpack/tapable/README.md

 * __AsyncParallel__.
 Async-parallel hooks can also be tapped with synchronous, callback-based and promise-based functions (using `myHook.tap()`, `myHook.tapAsync()` and `myHook.tapPromise()`).
 However, they run each async method in parallel.

-The hook type is reflected in its class name.
-E.g., `AsyncSeriesWaterfallHook` allows asynchronous functions and runs them in series passing each function’s return value into the next function.
+The hook type is reflected in it's class name.
+E.g., `AsyncSeriesWaterfallHook` allows asynchronous functions and runs them in series, passing each function’s return value into the next function.

 ## Interception